bugtrons/bugtrons-1/README.md

   [DEVSTRONS'](https://twitter.com/devstrons)      ||     [THE ALGORITHMS](https://twitter.com/The_Algorithms)

+- Follow these steps for registration
+  - `Fork` and `clone` the repository
+  - Open the repository in a code editor and create a new branch.
+  - Enter your details in the `HACKERS.md` file in the specified manner.
+  - Commit your changes in the new branch and push to github.
+  - Create a Pull Request
+- This will serve as your registration and a user specific `hacker-{user}` Repository will be generated.
+- You are to push all your code onto the private repository created for you.

+**NOTE:** You must only do changes to the `HACKERD.md` file.

 **NOTE:** This round will act as registration for Hackers.

 **TIER-TWO: (LEVEL 2, B, MASTER) CLEARED LEVEL 1.**